-Anyone doing business with China in recent years has been aware of the importance of WeChat, a one-stop-shop of social media allowing chats, promotions, shopping and payments to all be done on this single platform.
+Anyone doing business with China in recent years has been aware of the importance of WeChat, a social media one-stop-shop allowing chats, promotions, shopping and payments all on a single platform.
 And its importance can’t be understated for most businesses in China.
 However, its popularity and prevalence has led some companies to forget everything else and replace a broad marketing plan with a simple WeChat plan.

-Many of the Western early social media platforms were desktop-based sites that have been adapted to mobile.
+Many of the early Western social media platforms were desktop-based sites that have since been adapted to mobile.
 But China – without a long history of desktop internet – leapt straight to mobile.
-It has hence been able to develop apps that are more suited to mobile, bypassing that desktop legacy that so many western sites have stuck with.
+As a result, it’s been able to develop apps that are more suited to mobile, bypassing the desktop legacy that so many western sites have been stuck with.
 Douyin’s format of videos being presented in full portrait mode (as opposed to the horizontal mode that is more suitable for desktop viewing) has really captured a youth audience who are used to swiping, scrolling and short form content.

 Today, only 15 percent of teens now post to their WeChat moments feed says Ma.
-“When social media go mainstream, they lose the youth,” he explains.
-“We can see how Facebook lost the youth when they went from niche to mainstream and we now are seeing the same with WeChat.”
+“When social media platforms go mainstream, they lose the youth,” he explains.
+“We can see how Facebook lost young people when they went from niche to mainstream and we now are seeing the same with WeChat.”